How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 nload - Displays Network Usage

-nload is a command-line utility for monitoring network traffic.
-This tool only reports inbound and outbound traffic.
-The output includes a graph, which is helpful for a quick overview of network traffic.
+nload is a command-line utility that reports inbound and outbound traffic.
+The output includes a real-time graph, which is helpful for a quick overview of network activity.

 An example of the nload tool's interface.